Home > Programs > Hydrology/ Flow Management > Reservoirs in the DRB > F.E. Walter Dam Re-Evaluation Study

 Study Purpose

 The intent of this study is to determine if modifications to the F.E.
-Walter Dam structure, infrastructure, or reservoir operations can be implemented to improve water supply, fisheries, recreation, and other objectives without adversely impacting the congressionally authorized purposes of the reservoir, which are flood risk management and recreation.
+Walter Dam structure, infrastructure, or reservoir operations can be implemented to improve water supply, fisheries, recreation, and other objectives - especially during drought conditions - without adversely impacting the congressionally authorized purposes of the reservoir, which are flood risk management and recreation.
 Any changes to those Congressionally-authorized purposes need Congressional approval.

 Why is the DRBC Involved?

-As the primary manager of the Delaware River Basin's water resources, DRBC wanted to be one of the non-federal co-sponsors of this study; this role also ensures all basin states are represented in the process.
-And, the F.E.
+As the primary manager of the Delaware River Basin's water resources, the DRBC works to ensure there is ample, clean water in the Basin for all those who depend on it; that includes people, industry/business (incl. recreation/tourism businesses) and aquatic life.
+Additionally, the F.E.
 Walter Reservoir is included in DRBC's Comprehensive Plan.
-The Commission has certain responsibilities to meet, for example, ensuring there is ample, clean water in the basin for all those who depend on it; that includes people, industry/business (incl. recreation/tourism businesses), and aquatic life.

-The Commission also recognizes it is wise to study all of the basin's reservoirs to see if they are being managed and operated optimally for present and also future needs.
-In July 2019, the DRBC published a "Request for Qualifications" for an engineering consultant to evaluate additional storage options for meeting water demands and managing flows in the Delaware River Basin; stay tuned as that process moves forward.
-And, we are also looking at water demands, availability, and climate impacts throughout the basin, with an early focus on the Lehigh River.
+The Commission also recognizes it is wise to study all of the Basin's reservoirs to see if they are being managed and operated optimally for present and future water storage needs.
+In April 2023, the DRBC released a review of future water storage options, Evaluation of Additional Storage in the Delaware River Basin.
+Learn more about this report.
+Staff is also looking at water demands and availability and climate impacts and resiliency throughout the Basin.

 Why is the NYCDEP Involved?